 Breathing Exercises or Distraction

-Just follow the instructions on the packaging, apply shortly before your piercing procedure is due to begin, and look forward to a less-painful experience.
+Just follow the instructions on the packaging, apply shortly before your piercing procedure is due to begin, and look forward to a less painful and more comfortable experience.

 The Eyebrow Piercing Procedure

 Then, piercers will ease a hollow piercing needle through the skin and insert the client’s chosen jewelry as they remove the needle.
-Piercers will fasten the jewelry to prevent the new piercing from closing up—then you’ve got a brand new eyebrow piercing!
+Piercing professionals will fasten the jewelry to prevent the new piercing from closing up—thus you’ve got a brand new eyebrow piercing!

 Types of Eyebrow Piercings

 Generally, the phrase “eyebrow piercing” conjures up a particular image, yet there are actually a few different types of eyebrow piercings.
 Though they may look intimidating, eyebrow piercings are nothing to be afraid of and can add an extra flair to your aesthetic.

 All eyebrow piercings may be subject to “migration” or “growing out,” which means that the piercing may naturally move from where it was originally placed or grow up and out of the skin.
 Sometimes this occurs because the proper gauge was not used for the piercing—a 16 gauge is most common and preferred.

 This is the most recognizable eyebrow piercing.
 Piercers place this piercing along the ridge of the eyebrow at a complementary angle to its natural growth.
 Curved barbells or captive bead rings are the most common jewelry for vertical eyebrow piercings.
 They also run a risk of migration.